 Parts/tools: PC, monitor, mouse, keyboard, OS saved to a flash drive

-Plug in the flash drive that contains your OS, as well as a monitor, mouse, and keyboard, and turn on your PC.
+Plug in the USB flash drive that contains your OS, as well as a monitor, mouse, and keyboard, and turn on your PC.

 The first screen you see will tell you to press a key to enter the system setup or BIOS.
 Press the key to open BIOS.
 (If the screen flashes off too quickly for you to see the key, consult your motherboard's user manual.)